ddc-java-14/capstone-proposal-zcr003/docs/index.md

 - Potentially connect to ticketing service to allow users to purchase the cheapest available tickets within the app.
 - Ability to like your favorite bands and receive notifications when they're nearby or coming soon.
+- Implementation of friends list to share venues with friends and add points-of-interest for other users to see and/or comment on or update.